JoelBender/multilock/README.md

 or thread needs access to a resource but can shared it with others.
 A lock cannot be acquired _exclusive_ until all other shared or exclusive access has been released.

+For the asyncio version of this library, see [aiomultilock](https://github.com/JoelBender/aiomultilock).